 Relationship between mineralisation widths and intercept lengths These relationships are particularly important in the reporting of Exploration Results.
-If the geometry of the mineralisation with respect to the drill hole angle is known, its nature should be reported.
+If the geometry of the mineralisation with respect to the drill-hole angle is known, its nature should be reported.
 If it is not known and only the down hole lengths are reported, there should be a clear statement to this effect (eg 'down hole length, true width not known').
 No exploration results are reported here.
-The upper strata-bound mineralisation is gently dipping and drilling intercepts are typically close to true width.
-The lower vein-hosted mineralisation is generally steeply dipping and drilling intercepts are greater than the true width of the mineralisation Diagrams Appropriate maps and sections (with scales) and tabulations of intercepts should be included for any significant discovery being reported These should include, but not be limited to a plan view of drill hole collar locations and appropriate sectional views.
-A plan view of the resource outline and appropriate sections and views of the resource are included with this report.
+The upper strata-bound mineralisation is gently dipping to the south and drilling intercepts are typically close to true width.
+The lower vein-hosted mineralisation is generally steeply dipping and drilling intercepts are greater than the true width of the mineralisation.
+Diagrams Appropriate maps and sections (with scales) and tabulations of intercepts should be included for any significant discovery being reported These should include, but not be limited to a plan view of drill-hole collar locations and appropriate sectional views.
+A plan view of the resource outline and appropriate sections and views of the resource are included within this report.
 Balanced reporting Where comprehensive reporting of all Exploration Results is not practicable, representative reporting of both low and high grades and/or widths should be practiced to avoid misleading reporting of Exploration Results.
 No exploration results are reported here.
-Other substantive exploration data Other exploration data, if meaningful and material, should be reported including (but not limited to): geological observations; geophysical survey results; geochemical survey results; bulk samples - size and method of treatment; metallurgical test results; bulk density, groundwater, geotechnical and rock characteristics; potential deleterious or contaminating substances.
-AMPL and its predecessors have collected a substantial amount of bulk density readings from drill core using standard water immersion techniques (over 10,200 readings).
+Other substantive exploration data Other exploration data, if meaningful and material, should be reported including (but not limited to): geological observations; geophysical survey results; geochemical survey results; bulk samples size and method of treatment; metallurgical test results; bulk density, groundwater, geotechnical and rock characteristics; potential deleterious or contaminating substances.
+AMPL and its predecessors have collected a substantial amount of bulk density readings from drill core using standard water immersion techniques (over 23,900 readings).
 This data was used to appropriately assign density values in the Mineral Resource estimate.
-Galena has completed various studies as part of its FS study program, including geotechnical, metallurgical and environmental studies.
+Where no density data was measured, the density was estimated by using the results of Fe+Ba+Pb calculated ratio.
+The measured density values to the Fe+Ba+Pb ratio has shown excellent correlation with around 0.9 correlation rate result.
+Galena has completed various studies as part of its Feasibility Study, including geotechnical, metallurgical and environmental studies.
 To date no major issues have been identified.
 Groundwater studies and test work has identified water sources suitable for processing water supplies

 Further work The nature and scale of planned further work (eg tests for lateral extensions or depth extensions or large-scale step-out drilling).
 Diagrams clearly highlighting the areas of possible extensions, including the main geological interpretations and future drilling areas, provided this information is not commercially sensitive.
-The Mineral Resource estimate documented in this report will form the basis of updated Feasibility studies (FS) and Ore Reserve.
-These studies will examine such aspects as: Mining methods Geotechnical Hydrology Metallurgically Plant and infrastructure design Transport and shipping Environmental studies Social impact studies -------------- --- ---
+The Mineral Resource estimate documented in this report will form the basis of an updated Ore Reserve and Life of Mine Planning.
+Mineralisation remains open to the west, east and south.
+Drilling is also planned to test potential mineralisation north of the Abra Fault.
+Additional drilling is planned from underground positions for resource development and grade control.
+This includes drilling to convert Inferred Mineral Resource portions of the underlying 'Core" mineralisation to Indicated Mineral Resource. -------------- --- --

-- Mineralisation remains open to the west and further drilling is planned to test this area - Additional drilling is planned from underground positions for resource development and grade control.
-This includes drilling to convert Inferred portions of the underlying 'Core" mineralisation to Indicated Resource.
+Section 3 Estimating and Reporting of Mineral Resources

-Section 3 Estimating and Reporting of Mineral Resources (Criteria listed in the preceding section also apply to this section.)
+(Criteria listed in the preceding section also apply to this section.)